oddbird/oddsite/content/2013/01/29/susy-next-alpha-1.rst

   than usable interface.

-Susy Next: The first alpha
+Susy Next: The First Alpha
 ==========================

 Last night we released